ksluckow/BBDist/README.md

 [ ![Codeship Status for luckow/CFGDistanceAnalysis](https://codeship.com/projects/2d8f16c0-4d1f-0133-8132-6e1cce453881/status?branch=master)](https://codeship.com/projects/106513)
 # Interprocedural Branch Distance Analysis #
-Computes distance in terms of minimum number of branches to a target from an interprocedural analysis
+Computes the shortest interprocedural distance between two basic blocks.
+The interprocedural CFG can be obtained using CHA or points-to analysis with Spark.

 ## Installation ##
 The CFG distance analysis relies on soot.
 To obtain that dependency, please run `gradle prep` *before* compiling.

 Then
-*`gradle build` builds the target
+* `gradle build` builds the target
-*`gradle fatJar` creates a jar with dependencies (soot)
+* `gradle fatJar` creates a jar with dependencies (soot)

 ## Usage ##
 Instantiate `InterproceduralDistanceAnalysis` and invoke `computeDistance`.
 This returns a `DistanceDB` object, that can be queried.